Why should you keep an eye on Johnson Controls International plc (JCI)?

 Johnson Controls International plc (JCI): Who are the competitors?

-The company’s main competitors (and peers) include Honeywell International Inc. (HON) that is trading 5.56% up over the past 12 months.
-Suncor Energy Inc. (SU) is -16.40% down on the 1-year trading charts.
+The company’s main competitors (and peers) include Honeywell International Inc. (HON) that is trading -3.61% down over the past 12 months.
+Suncor Energy Inc. (SU) is -20.70% down on the 1-year trading charts.